CFerndp/test-frontend-playtomic/README.md

 Using this approach, now I have to get all the matches, working with the pagination system of the API.
 Probably, for this point, there is a better way to do it using useSWRInfinite, but after a couple of tries,  I decided to not use it and implement a simple while loop to get all the matches.
 This solution is faster and for the purpose of this task, it is enough.

+### Notes about the 3rd task

+Due I did some modifications in the code of Matches view for the 2nd task, I had to create the PR manually.